Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Organising pulse profiles

 To organise pulsars by similarity of their multi-frequency profiles, we construct a complete undirected weighted graph $G=\{V,E,W\}$ using our pulsar population, where $V$ is the vertex set of size $|V|$, $E$ is the set of $|E|=\big(\begin{smallmatrix} |V|\\ 2 \end{smallmatrix}\big)=\frac{|V|\cdot(|V|-1)}{2}$ edges, and $W$ is the set of $|W|=|E|$ edge weights connecting every edge in $E$ to a unique weight in $W$.
 We represent each pulsar from our population as a vertex\footnote{|V| = 90.}.
 We represent the comparison between any two pulsars $u,v \in V$ as an edge $e$ with an associated weight $w$ corresponding to their degree of similarity, forming the set $e_{uvw}=\{u, v, w\}$.

-From $G$, we compute the minimum spanning tree (MST)---a subset of edges covering all vertices, without any cycle, that globally minimizes the sum of the weights---by applying Kruskal's algorithm~\citep{kruskal1956shortest}, reducing the set of edges to size $|V|-1$.
+From $G$, we computed the minimum spanning tree (MST) -- a subset of edges covering all vertices, without any cycle, that globally minimises the sum of the weights -- by applying Kruskal's algorithm~\citep{kruskal1956shortest}, reducing the set of edges to size $|V|-1$.
 The shape of the MST carries information regarding the metric used to define the weights, where an elongated shape shows sign of structured variations in the data, while a rather circular graph would hint towards noise \citep[in relation to the measured quantity;][]{Baron+2021ApJ...916...91B}.
 To quantify the MST shape, we evaluate its minor and major axes, corresponding to the estimated half width $\hat{h}$ and the longest path length $l$ respectively.

-Given the nature of a tree, the vertex in $V$ with the smallest ccm is the least connected vertex $v_{0}$ (a leaf) which is expected to be located at one end of the longest path.
-We define the distance between any vertex $q \in V\setminus v_{0}$ and $v_{0}$ as its {\em level} $L_{v_{0}}(q)>0$, where $L_{v_{0}}(v_{0})=0$.
-We define the MST root as $v_{r}$.
-When plotting the MST, we define the root level $L_{v_{r}}(v_{r})=0$, and the level of any other vertex $q$ relative to $v_{r}$.
+Given the nature of a tree, the vertex in $V$ with the smallest closeness centrality measure is the least connected vertex $v_{0}$ (a leaf), which is expected to be located at one end of the longest path.
+We defined the distance between any vertex $q \in V\setminus v_{0}$ and $v_{0}$ as its level $L_{v_{0}}(q)>0$, where $L_{v_{0}}(v_{0})=0$.
+We defined the MST root as $v_{r}$.
+When plotting the MST, we defined the root level $L_{v_{r}}(v_{r})=0$ and the level of any other vertex $q$ relative to $v_{r}$.

-We compute $\hat{h}$ as the average degree for all levels $L_{v_{0}}(x)~\forall x \in V$.
+We computed $\hat{h}$ as the average degree for all levels $L_{v_{0}}(x)~\forall x \in V$.
 The longest path along edges forms an ordered sequence of pulsar profiles.
-We find this longest sequence by applying two consecutive breadth-first search~\citep{dijkstra1959note}: firstly, starting from any node of the graph, we apply a breadth-first search, which leads to a leaf $u$---that is one end of the longest path; then, starting from this leaf, we proceed with a second iteration of the breadth-first search, traversing the MST, and leading to another leaf $k$.
+We found this longest sequence by applying two consecutive breadth-first searches~\citep{dijkstra1959note}.
+First, we started from any node of the graph, and we applied a breadth-first search, which leads to a leaf $u$ -- which is one end of the longest path.
+Then, starting from this leaf, we proceeded with a second iteration of the breadth-first search, traversing the MST and leading to another leaf $k$.
 This ordered set of edge-connected vertices $\{u,v,...,k\}$ of size $l$ covers the longest path.